lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     anisotropic barostat is usually a better choice for a solid phase.
 For a liquid or a gas, the isotropic barostat is usually the best choice.

-..  container:: justify

 The simulation takes about 15-20 minutes on 4 CPU cores.

-..  container:: justify

 Let us check the evolution of the temperature from the *temperature.dat* file.
-    Apart from an initial spike (which may be due to an initial bad configuration, probably harmless here),
-    the temperature follows well the desired annealing procedure.
+Apart from an initial spike (which may be due to an initial bad configuration, probably harmless here), the temperature follows well the desired annealing procedure.

 .. figure:: ../figures/level3/water-adsorption-in-silica/temperature_evolution-dm.png
     :alt: silica temperature during annealing, from melt to solid